m-stpz/dsa/algos_and_ds/notes.md

 ## Important Problem-Solving Patterns

+1. Linear: Arrays, Linked Lists, Strings

+- All linear algos are built on top of two pointers
+- Two pointers, sliding windows, binary search

+2. Non-linear: Trees, Graphs

+- Tree: graph (no cycles)
+- Graph (with cycles)
+  - we need to keep track of visited

 ### 1. Two pointers

 - Reduces the complexity of traversing linear structures.
 From quadratic to linear